vmware/vks-validated-solutions/VKS-Migrations/vSphere-CSI-K8s-to-VKS/README.md

 ## Related documentation

-This repository accompanies the VMware whitepaper on migrating Kubernetes workloads to VKS.
+This repository accompanies the [whitepaper](https://www.vmware.com/docs/vmw-kubernetes-workload-migration-to-vks) on migrating Kubernetes workloads to VKS.
 Validate the procedure against current product documentation and support guidance before production use.